SteveWinward/GoogleSheetsWrapper/README.md

 | Latest Build Status | ![build status](https://github.com/SteveWinward/GoogleSheetsWrapper/actions/workflows/main_build.yml/badge.svg) |

 ## Google Sheets API .NET Wrapper Library
+> [!IMPORTANT]
+> Using this library requires you to use a Service Account to access your Google Sheets spreadsheets.
+Please review the authentication section farther down for more details on how to set this up.

 This library allows you to use strongly typed objects against a Google Sheets spreadsheet without having to have knowledge on the Google Sheets API methods and protocols.